 In response to the call made by the MEC, uThukela district municipality has resuscitated its LED and Tourism forum.
 The Terms of reference were developed and adopted by the Council in June 2016.
 The LED and Tourism forum is functional, and it meets once quarterly.
 The Forum is adhered to the approved TOR.
 There is a great improvement with stakeholders participating, especially from the family of municipalities, private sector, sector departments as well as the Chambers in the district.
-The last LED and Tourism Forum meeting was held on the 29 November 2023, the next meeting is scheduled to take place on the 27 March 2024.
+The last LED and Tourism Forum meeting was held on the 27 March 2024.